Teffont Evias: Buildings

 There are several workers' cottages in vernacular styles, some with carved dates in the 1600s.
 The house known as Bridges, built in the 18th century and extended and altered in 1842, was the rectory until 1939.
-William and Emily Fane de Salis paid for the building of a small school in the 1860s (closed in 1876 after Teffont Magna school opened) and opposite it, in 1883, a pair of almshouses (now Acacia Cottages).
+William and Emily Fane de Salis paid for the building of a small school in the 1860s (closed in 1876 after Teffont Magna school opened) and opposite it, in 1883, a pair of almshouses that now form Acacia Cottage.

 Church

 The Anglican Church of St Michael and All Angels is Grade II* listed.
 The present building, in local rubble stone and ashlar with a tiled roof, is largely a rebuilding of 1824–26 to designs of Charles Fowler, at the expense of John Mayne.
 A church is first mentioned in the 12th century but the structure prior to the rebuilding was from the 16th and 17th; the Ley family's north chapel of 1630 was retained while the chancel and nave were rebuilt with higher walls, a north aisle was added, and the northwest tower was built.
 The buttressed tower has three stages and a parapet with four spirelets; between 1830 and 1843 a tall recessed spire was added.

 Pevsner writes: "It is an impressive steeple, and indeed an impressive church, rising on the lawn of the Manor House".